chrischank/HOTOSM_OAM_codeV2/README.md

 ![256ALLEB2-UNet-IMN](https://user-images.githubusercontent.com/36608720/171693400-c64623e9-472c-48d6-8d5b-15039f855d1d.png)

 ## Best run logs and weights .pth files
-The best run long for both the [KBY] & [KBY + DZK + DZKN] datasets for each architectures could be found in [this folder](https://github.com/chrischank/HOTOSM_OAM_codeV2/tree/master/iter_log)
+The best run long for both the [KBY] & [KBY + DZK + DZKN] datasets for each architectures could be found in [this folder](https://github.com/chrischank/HOTOSM_OAM_codeV2/tree/master/iter_log)\
-The best weights for inferences can be found [here](https://www.dropbox.com/sh/c9c6l1b5kmn74mu/AABMurFsfCSAbLXW4OxtGgl3a?dl=0)
+The best weights for inferences can be found in [this folder](https://www.dropbox.com/sh/c9c6l1b5kmn74mu/AABMurFsfCSAbLXW4OxtGgl3a?dl=0)\
-Testing dataset can be found [here](https://www.dropbox.com/sh/ak586udqivv1lvm/AACQxNiaizKyNvgDxEWLjyQfa?dl=0)
+Testing dataset can be found in [this folder](https://www.dropbox.com/sh/ak586udqivv1lvm/AACQxNiaizKyNvgDxEWLjyQfa?dl=0)

 Naming scheme are as followed:\